lunasec-io/lunasec/docs/pages/overview/introduction.md

 LunaSec makes it easy and secure for applications to process and store sensitive data through *Tokenization*.

 Sensitive data is exchanged for a non-sensitive token that is meaningless by itself.
-It must be exchanged for the real data with API call in a process called *Detokenization*.
+It must be exchanged for the real data in a process called *Detokenization*.

-This isn't new.
-It's commonly used by companies for compliance purposes and there are many tokenization products on the market.
-LunaSec is more secure, offers more features, and the core of the system is free and open source.
+LunaSec offers more attack protection than other tokenizers, has more features, and the core of the system is free and open source.

 LunaSec can quickly help an app become secure and regulation compliant.